MicrosoftDocs/learn/learn-pr/wwl-data-ai/integrate-machine-learning-azure-synapse-analytics/includes/5-exercise-trigger-automated-machine-learning-experiment.md

-In this exercise, you will trigger the execution of an Auto ML experiment and view its progress in Azure Machine learning studio.
+In this exercise, you will trigger the execution of an AutoML experiment and view its progress in Azure Machine learning studio.

 To trigger the execution of a new AutoML experiment, select the `Data` hub and then select the `...` area on the right of the `saleconsolidated` Spark table to activate the context menu.